kingRodian/python_weather_practice/README.md

 # python_weather_practice
 Fetching weather data for Oslo/Norway in Python as practice.

-Using locationforecast API from https://api.met.no/
+Initially using locationforecast API from https://api.met.no/, however in order to support searching up locations like cities we probably need to use the Frost API.

 Usage: `python fetchweather.py`